pacta-app/react-blockies/README.md

 # React Blockies

-This is a simple port of https://github.com/alexvandesande/blockies to a react component.
+This is a fork of [cssivision/qrcode-react](https://github.com/cssivision/qrcode-react), which a simple port of [alexvandesande/blockies](https://github.com/alexvandesande/blockies) to a react component.
+The original has been forked with the only intention to remove hard coded style and attributes.
+The stiling should be done with selectors in css files and must not be implemented hard coded.

 # Example: